 Turkey Beast with crispy skin & juicy meat

 My herb buttermilk marinade recipe produces a Roast Turkey Breast with extra crispy skin and tender, juicy meat.
-The perfect blend of herbs and spices make this Herb Buttermilk Marinated Turkey Breast a mouthwatering family favorite.
+The perfect blend of herbs and spices makes this Herb Buttermilk Marinated Turkey Breast a mouthwatering family favorite.
 Oddly enough no one in my family likes the dark meat on turkey, so the drum sticks, thighs, and wings are wasted.
 Therefore, for the past several years we have only been roasting the turkey breast at Thanksgiving and it has been a big hit.
 The turkey breast in the picture is roughly around 6 pounds, so there is more than enough turkey breast to feed my family.

 I’ve been using this Buttermilk Marinade on chicken for years!

 Marinating a chicken overnight in a buttermilk marinade and spices is a very traditional method in the southern USA before frying.
 The buttermilk, salt, and other spices act as a brine to infuse a tremendous amount of flavor into the chicken.
 When it came to marinating a turkey, I was hesitant to bake a whole turkey this way.
 Buttermilk marinades make the skin crisp and give the turkey breast a dark golden brown color.
 However, a large turkey may be in the oven for a much longer time and I believe that the skin would be burned before the meat was cooked.
 Therefore, I do not recommend cooking a whole turkey with this marinade.
 However, if you remove the drumsticks, thighs, and wings, they can be marinated and roasted the same way.

 No need for basting the turkey breasts for this crispy skin!